CloudControlSystems/KubeAdaptor/README.md

 ### ./WorkflowInjector

 This directory includes the source codes of the workflow injection module.
-You can build Docker image by 'Dockerfile' file or pull the image of this module from Docker Hub.
+You can build Docker image by `Dockerfile` file or pull the image of this module from Docker Hub.
 ```console
 docker pull shanchenggang/workflow-injector:v6.0
 ```